EronAlves1996/Recog/README.md

    }
    ```

-### 4. Perform an ECDH Key Exchange with Session Tickets
+### 4. Perform an ECDH Key Exchange with Session Tickets and Certificate Validation

-This flow demonstrates how to establish a shared secret between a client and the server using an ECDH scheme, and then resume the session using a session ticket. **Note:** This process is best performed by a programmatic client rather than manually with `curl`.
+This flow demonstrates how to establish a shared secret between a client and the server using an ECDH scheme, resume the session using a session ticket, and validate an X.509 certificate. **Note:** This process is best performed by a programmatic client rather than manually with `curl`.

 For a complete demonstration, run the provided script: